CasperDev/vz-dis-dos/doc/source/Chapter1/thefloppydisk.rst

 * a large hole in the middle for the drive mechanism
 * an oval cutout through which the head on the coating can access
-* a small opening as an index hole, which is used by many drives to physically identify the start of a track (not on the LASER DD20).
+* a small opening as an index hole, which is used by many drives to physically identify the start of a track (not by the **LASER DD20**).

 There is a small rectangular recess on the back of the case.
 This is device write-protection that you can use to protect the contents of a floppy disk.